-As workplaces across sectors are closing their doors in compliance with measures to prevent the spread of COVID-19, many Americans are finding themselves with reduced hours or losing their jobs completely.
+As workplaces across sectors are closing their doors in compliance with measures to prevent the spread of COVID-19, many Americans have found themselves with reduced hours or without jobs completely.
 A survey of over 700 workers conducted by Branch found that hourly workers are feeling the brunt of these closures more acutely than salaried workers.

 Pictured: A worker sanitizes the grandstand handrails despite being closed to the public for safety concerns over the coronavirus in Arcadia, California, on March 14, 2020.
 Photo by: Evers/Eclipse Sportswire/CSM